Private Wealth 2024

 In an effort to be compliant with the EU’s request for offshore jurisdictions to have tax transparency, Bermuda enacted the Economic Substance Act 2018 as well as the Economic Substance Regulations 2018 in relation to Bermuda-registered entities.
 Bermuda’s economic substance legislation has been reviewed by EU finance ministers, who have deemed Bermuda to be a “co-operative jurisdiction” in relation to good tax governance.

-With respect to exchange of information and fiscal transparency and in light of the above, Bermuda is regarded as being compliant to a great extent.
+With respect to the exchange of information and fiscal transparency, and in light of the foregoing, Bermuda is regarded as being compliant to a great extent.

 Stamp Duty